harumuki/thorsten-hans.com/_posts/2016-01-08-angular-quicky-component-viewencapsulation-and-webcomponents.md

 {% include image-caption.html imageurl="/assets/images/posts/2016/angular-quickie-viewencapsulation-2.png"
 title="Updated HMTL of the Angular Component" caption="Updated HMTL of the Angular Component" %}

-Notice the `_ngcontent-uxg-2` attribute is added automatically to the template’s root node and `_nghost-uxg-2` added to the selector?
+Notice the `_ngcontent-uxg-2` attribute is added automatically to the template's root node and `_nghost-uxg-2` added to the selector?
 Why does Angular add such an attribute?
-Open the inspector and double check the styles you’ve provided.
+Open the inspector and double check the styles you've provided.

 Angular is adding those classes to enforce CSS styles only for the given component. **It is emulating the Shadow DOM**.
 So your CSS looks similar to the following once rendered: